Bebe Rexha Wows Followers In Skintight Leather Dress & Snake-Print Boots

-Bebe Rexha has been in Las Vegas recently and shared a gorgeous snap of her.
+Bebe Rexha recently shared a gorgeous snapshot of herself during her time in Las Vegas.

 The “Last Hurrah” songstress wore a skintight black leather dress and paired it with red snake-print boots.
-The garment covers her legs completely but showed off her shoulders.
+The garment covered her legs completely but showed off her shoulders.
 The blond beauty sported her hair down and accessorized herself with hoop earrings.

-She rocked an off-the-shoulder pose and stared directly at the camera lens with a strong expression.
+She rocked an over-the-shoulder pose and stared directly at the camera lens with a strong expression.
 Bebe is known for her fashion looks and didn’t disappoint her fans with this one.

 In the space of half an hour, the post racked up more than 62,000 likes and received over 480 comments, proving to be a hit with her followers.